seeker-it/liber-primus/README.md

 ## Overview
 This repository is my dedicated effort to document the knowledge, analysis, and solving attempts of *Liber Primus*, the cryptographic book that emerged as part of the *Cicada 3301* puzzle series.
 It is structured to provide historical context, linguistic analysis, cryptographic techniques, and documented efforts to decipher its contents.

+- [ ] Rewrite README.md to be more comprehensive; more information, and more correct.

+- [ ] Document ciphers -> ./references/ciphers/

+- [ ] Add all used books -> ./references/books/ (either by linking due to length or text format)

+- [ ] Document and create tools -> ./tools/ (includes any software that helped with the deciphering of any part of Cicada)

+- [ ] Solve the Liber Primus.

 ## Introduction

 <details>